 The balancing acts all rely and depend on the process logic of casing.
 Therefore, the risks involved in the identified balancing acts relate to one another.
 Premature lock-in, streamlining of the case and ‘over-generalisations’ are all related risks.
 At the other end, endless data-rides, over-detailed cases, and too case specific generalisations, can be found.

 Beginnings and endings of single case studies, i.e. to put boundaries around single case studies (as well as the single case), are problematic to combine with the casing logic since the processes subject to scrutiny do not have endings (Dubois and Gadde 2002, Halinen and Törnroos 2005).
 However, it should not be forgotten that this has to do with complexity (of the processes subject to study) and with learning (in the process of study) and that it therefore concern challenges that should not be ignored but embraced.
 Empirical and theoretical grounding is a salient feature of single case studies and should thus not be considered as a balancing issue.
-However, the matching of theory and empirical observation in the process, and at the end of a single case study, influence all three balancing issues…

-In view of these challenges an important question is: How can the single case researcher account for the casing and theory development?
-In the next section we suggest that this requires process description and ex post argumentation for the rationales involved in how the study was carried out and thus that the case and the theory developed based on the single case is grounded, “credible” and convincing
+However, the matching of theory and empirical observation in the process, and at the end of a single case study, influence all three balancing issues.
+In view of these challenges an important question is: How can single case researchers account for the casing and theory development in the process of their studies?
+Others have pointed to strategies of going with the mysteries as they unravel or simply live with the messiness of being unable to match theory and cases ex ante (Flyvbjerg, 2006; Alvesson & Kärreman, 2007).
+We concur with these viewpoints, but we think that they all are strategies which aim at coping with complexity as it emerges but less with understanding how the process of learning unfolds as the case researchers traverse and sometimes get lost or find themselves in a context which stubbornly defies their initial assumptions.
+In the next section we suggest that this requires process description and ex post argumentation for the rationales involved in how the study was carried out and thus that the case and the theory developed based on the single case is grounded, “credible” and convincing.

 4. Implications – How to account for the single casing